 Microsoft Teams

-Microsoft Teams allows you to collaborate, share files, chat and call.
-It has become the go-to tool for staff to connect with colleagues, and for students to collaborate on projects.
+Teams allows you to collaborate on projects, share files, chat and call.
+It has become the go-to tool for staff to connect with colleagues, and for students to facilitate group work.

 Panopto video

-Panopto enables staff and students to create and share videos.
-Auto-generated captioning makes videos accessible to all students.
+Panopto is integrated with Canvas.
+It enables staff and students to create and share videos.
+Accessibility features include auto-generated captioning and keyword search.

 Perusall collaborative reading